wzchen/probability_cheatsheet/README.md

-The following is a 8-page crash course on probability based off my notes as a Teaching Fellow for Joe Blitzstein's Stat 110 class.
-It covers a semester's worth of probability, including summaries of main topics, common distributions, problems, tips, and a distribution reference sheet.
+This cheatsheet is a 10-page reference in probability that covers a semester's worth of introductory probability.

+The cheatsheet is based off of Harvard's introductory probability course, Stat 110.
+It is co-authored by former Stat 110 Teaching Fellow William Chen and Stat 110 Professor Joe Blitzstein.

 Links
 -------